Yaretas/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 - [ ] What does it mean to _think_ in react?
+- As the name states React is a Js library that Reacts when the state of the DOM changes.
+Think in React is thinking of how to build a project reusable components.

 - [ ] Describe state.
+- it is a Jv Object that represent visual parts of the apps that can change.
+This can means the visual representation of the app on the screen.
 - [ ] Describe props.
+- it is short for properties and we used it when we want to pass information healed on State to one component to another.
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- is anything in outside a function that is affecting something is called a side effect. like fetching data from a API , We can Sync effects by passing a dependency array to a second argument.

 ## Project Set Up